port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 #### Automating Entity creation

 Let's begin by creating a Python script to handle scanning the `yarn.lock` file.
-We will also implement Package Entity creation and update the existing DeploymentConfigs with their related package dependencies.
+We will also implement package Entity creation and update the existing DeploymentConfigs with their related package dependencies.

 [This Python script](https://github.com/port-labs/demo-node-project/blob/main/scripts/scan-yarn-lock.py) has some useful functions with which we interact with Port.
 Have a look at: